 Mathematics is the language of physics, so as one of our graduates, you will be an excellent mathematician as well.
 Many graduates decide to apply this mathematical understanding to careers outside of physics, in sectors including meteorology, statistics or financial services.

-Physicists are problem-solvers at heart and throughout your degree you will learn how to tackle a variety of problems and develop the breadth of understanding to apply this to many different areas.
-As such, employers from a wide range of industries wish to employ physics graduates for these analytical skills.
+Physicists are problem solvers at heart and throughout your degree you will learn how to tackle a variety of problems and develop the breadth of understanding to apply this to many different areas.
+Because of this, employers from a wide range of industries wish to employ physics graduates for their analytical skills.
 You might end up working in operational research, business or consultancy.

-As well as all of these specific skills our graduates are equipped with a variety of transferable skills, ensuring that you will be highly employable whichever field you enter.
-For example, writing reports, essays and seminars develops evaluation and communication skills.
+As well as all of these specific skills, our graduates are equipped with a variety of transferable knowledge, ensuring that you will be highly employable whichever field you enter.
+For example, writing reports, essays and presenting in seminars develops evaluation and communication skills.
 The project work you will undertake demonstrates organisation, planning and teamwork.